MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 3. Once installed, you can run the calculator application using:

-### This Calculator runs in 2 modes
+### This Calculator runs in 2 mode

-i) Interactive Mode which is implemented using plugins
+i) Interactive Mode which is implemented using plugins To Perform arithmetic operations (Add, Subtract, Multiply, and Divide) and Management of calculation history.

 	To start the Interactive Calculator: python main.py I

-ii) Implementation of direct command line to perform Add, Subtract, Multiply and Division.
+ii) Direct command line Read-Eval-Print Loop (REPL) to facilitate direct interaction with the calculator to perform Add, Subtract, Multiply and Division.Implemented a

+	python main.py 2 3 add
 	python main.py <number1> <number2> add
 	python main.py <number1> <number2> subtract
 	python main.py <number1> <number2> multiply